Services

 Temple Facts

-The Laie Hawaii Temple was the first temple built in the Pacific islands (and in the state of Hawaii).
+The Laie Hawaii Temple was the first temple built in the Pacific islands (and in Hawaii Territory).

 The Laie Hawaii Temple was the first temple "brought to the people," as it was the first temple dedicated outside of the state (or territory) where Church Headquarters was located.